 COOLING FOR ALL

-As global temperatures reach record highs, Sustainable Energy for All and the Kigali Cooling Efficiency Program have launched a new initiative to identify the challenges and opportunities of providing access to affordable, sustainable cooling solutions for all.
+As global temperatures reach record highs, Sustainable Energy for All (SEforALL) and the Kigali Cooling Efficiency Program have launched a new initiative to identify the challenges and opportunities of providing access to affordable, sustainable cooling solutions for all.

-The new Cooling for All initiative focuses on how we embed growing cooling demands that can reach everyone within a clean energy transition, and in turn, support faster progress to achieve the goals of the Montreal Protocol’s Kigali Amendment* agreed in 2016 in Rwanda.
+The Cooling for All initiative focuses on how we embed growing cooling demands that can reach everyone within a clean energy transition, and in turn, support faster progress to achieve the goals of the Montreal Protocol’s Kigali Amendment* agreed in 2016 in Rwanda.

 Follow the conversation online using #CoolingForAll.